punit-naik/MLHadoop/lu_decomposition/README.md

 This program uses Naive Gaussian Elimination method as mentioned eariler which produces a lot of intermediate outputs.
 This is fine for large datasets but as the daaset grows (with the number of input rows), this program will produce a lot of intermediate outputs which might cause a bottleneck on the I/O.

+**NOTE**: Disk I/O can be sgnificantly improved using chained MR job.

 I will think about improving the algorithm flow/process or using a different technique altogether.